 According to Deloitte, 38% of Americans have connected more devices to their home internet since the pandemic began.
 Currently, devices aren’t all “speaking” the same dialect of their common IP language, and so, things get a little tricky (and impossible at times) on the interoperability front.
 Enter Matter Alliance.
 Matter is creating a common language that will ensure your devices communicate seamlessly and play nice.
 Chief contributors to the alliance include Apple, Google, Amazon, and Wyze Labs.
 We started reporting on Matter in 2021 and will continue to follow along as things develop.

 Smart lighting systems are fundamental to the connected residence.
-From creating a homey ambience to invoking happy and healthy vibes, lighting keeps broadening its scope of influence.
-Adding to the convenience and ease of controlling your dwelling’s lights with voice, gesture and handy apps, progressive features will increase your security and lower your energy costs.
+From creating a homey ambiance to invoking happy and healthy vibes, lighting keeps broadening its scope of influence.
+Adding to the convenience and ease of controlling your dwelling’s lights with voice, gesture, and handy apps, progressive features will increase your security and lower your energy costs.
 Home systems will gauge the amount of natural light available, adjust intensity automatically, and simulate movement to up the security of one’s house.

 Smart homes are geared toward conservation.
 The environment already benefits from smart lights that only illuminate occupied spaces (unless requested otherwise for security reasons).
 Predicted trends for 2022 include an increase in greater use of green energy such as lighting that adjusts automatically with the conditions of the room, e.g dimming when the TV is turned on.